Marvel at historic temples, spot an elusive tiger and visit beautiful palaces

 Days 9-10 - Ranthambore National Park

-Ranthambore National Park is renowned as one of the best places in the world to spot wild Bengal tigers, and we head out on a game drive this afternoon to try to catch a glimpse of these majestic, elusive creatures, traveling in open-topped safari vehicles called 'Canters' which are for the exclusive use of Great Rail Journeys customers.
-We are treated to a further morning game drive on Day 10, increasing our chances of observing and photographing the activities of the tiger, as well as the myriad of other rare native wildlife that can be found here, including leopards, deer and crocodiles.
+Ranthambore National Park is renowned as one of the best places in the world to spot wild Bengal tigers, and we head out on a game drive this afternoon to try to catch a glimpse of these majestic, elusive creatures, traveling in open-topped safari vehicles called 'Canters'.
+We are treated to a further morning game drive on Day 10, increasing our chances of observing and photographing the activities of the tiger, as well as the myriad of other rare native wildlife that can be found here, including leopards, deer, and crocodiles.
 This afternoon, we continue to Jaipur, where we check into our hotel for two nights.
+(Day 9-B, L, D; Day 10 - B, L, D)

 Day 11 - Jaipur